Visual Storytelling is not rocket science. I’ll explain the basics and show you how you can use visual stories for your PR.

 Images can arouse emotions in people more quickly than text could.
 Visual elements also make it easier to consume information.
 We absorb this knowledge with our eyes.
 It is not surprising that we find it easier to absorb visual information faster than textual information.

 Nowadays, timing and speed are critical in communication to communicate messages in the right place at the right time.
 Those who babble and well score points in mobile communication – and social networks such as Instagram, YouTube, or Pinterest rely on moving images and images.
-Also, visual elements can be used (more quickly) worldwide and only need adjustments in a few cases.

 Besides, stories have always remained told in public relations: PR people support the media and journalists in finding relevant stories.
 Facts and information remain prepared for the stories of the press.
 PR people develop and tell stories about their products, brands, services, companies, and organizations.
 Nowadays, we only have to make these stories visual.